 Where can I get a York Ice Trail map?

-Free trail maps are available from the Visitor Information Centre on Parliament Street or can be downloaded here.
+Free trail maps will be available from the Visitor Information Centre on Parliament Street or can be downloaded online prior to the event.

 Do I need a ticket?

 No tickets or pre-booking needed, York Ice Trail is a free event.

 UK and Europe’s leading ice specialists, Icebox will design and create all the sculptures for the 2024 trail for the third year working closely with Make It York.